e-mission/e-mission-docs/docs/dev/front/guidelines_to_support_i18n.md

 ### Working with date

-Because each language as different format for date and hour, we are using the JavaScript library [moment](https://momentjs.com/) to handle that.
+Because each language has different format for date and hour, we are using the JavaScript library [moment](https://momentjs.com/) to handle that.

 To display hours in the adequate format, you can use: